 304 RICHMOND ST. WEST, Toronto, Ontario

-Disclaimer: Although this was a sponsored tasting with Thoroughbred, the opinions expressed here represent my own and not those of the company’s.
+Disclaimer: Although this was a complimentary tasting with Thoroughbred Food and Drink, the opinions expressed here represent my own and not those of the company’s.